SuperOfficeDocs/superoffice-docs/docs/en/admin/user-management/learn/add-associate.md

 5. If more than one owner company is available in your SuperOffice installation, you can select this below the **Email** field.
 6. Enter the relevant information in the **Details** and **Licences** tabs.
 7. Click **Save**.
 The name of the new user will now be displayed in the list.

+> [!TIP]
+> If active users need a different user plan, you can [assign user plans][4] in Settings and maintenance.
+How to change user plan for active users.

 ## The Details tab